Best Odyssey Putters 2024

 (Image credit: Golf Monthly)

-When you look at the best Odyssey putters, you are looking at a brand that has become synonymous with designing and manufacturing some of the best putters in the world.
-They've produced many iconic putters over the years, with the Odyssey 2-ball shape being one of the most memorable models ever created.
+Odyssey are the most played putter brand in the professional game for good reason.
+This is a brand that has become synonymous with designing and manufacturing some of the best putters in the world in recent years we've seen Jon Rahm and Xander Schauffele winning majors while using an Odyssey flatstick.
+Odyssey has produced many iconic putters over the years, with the Odyssey 2-ball shape being one of the most memorable models ever created.
 They've also introduced modern technology like Stroke Lab shafts and Triple Track alignment that appears on their putters and on some of the best Callaway golf balls, plus the premium Toulon Design creations.

-Needless to say there’s something for everyone here and, through some amazing shaft technology, the feel on all these putters is excellent.
-If you want one of the best mallet putters, or perhaps one of the best blade putters, then Odyssey will be a regular feature!
-Alternatively, if Odyssey is not for you, then we have also created guides on other brands, such as the best Scotty Cameron putters, the best TaylorMade putters and even the best Ping putters currently on sale.
+Odyssey produce putters in all shapes and sizes aimed at golfers of all skill levels, so needless to say there’s something for everyone here.
+Perhaps the thing that separates Odyssey from the competition is their amazing shaft technology, which ensures that the feel on all of their putters is excellent.
+If you want one of the best mallet putters, or perhaps one of the best blade putters, then Odyssey will at the forefront.
+If for any reason you decide that Odyssey is not for you though, we have also created guides on other brands, such as the best Scotty Cameron putters, the best TaylorMade putters and even the best Ping putters currently on sale.

 The Quick List